ForkKILLET/5d-chess-renderer/README.md

 Creates a new instance of the `ChessRenderer` class.

   - element - *[Optional]* HTMLElement to attach the main canvas element to (will resize to element size).
 Use `null` to skip this process.
+  - config - *[Optional]* Object to indicate what configuration values to use during rendering (see Config section for more details)
+  - palette - *[Optional]* Object to indicate what color values to use during rendering (see Palette section for more details)